 - Work with local faith groups to arrange a religious leaders cricket or football match to help create friendship and dialogue between different communities

-- Work with a body like parkrun UK or Walking for Health to organise inter faith events which can involve whole communities, link to places of worship such as churches, gurdwaras, mosques, mandirs, temples and viharas
+- Work with a body like parkrun UK or Ramblers Wellbeing Walks to organise inter faith events which can involve whole communities, link to places of worship such as churches, gurdwaras, mosques, mandirs, temples and viharas

 National and regional inter faith organisations